Horsebread

-White breads were generally eaten by only the middle class and wealthy, because of the labour involved in refining flour.
+White breads were generally eaten by the middle class and wealthy, because of the labour involved in refining flour.
 This is in contrast with modern whole-grain breads, which are typically seen as premium-priced health foods or gourmet foods.
-This is in part because modern flour has a higher gluten content than flour produced in medieval Europe, so bread made from less-refined flour is more palatable than it would have been during the Middle Ages.
+This is partly because modern flour has a higher gluten content than flour produced in medieval Europe, so bread made from less-refined flour is more palatable than it would have been during the Middle Ages.